ppatierno/enmasse-aks/README.md

 # enmasse-aks

-About deploying EnMasse on Azure Container Service (AKS)
+About deploying EnMasse on a Kubernetes cluster provided by Azure Container Service (AKS).

 ## Azure CLI